 Accounting for Entrepreneurs

 It is funny how the universe works sometimes.
-Part of my reasoning for switching out the Business School was to avoid having to take accounting and finance.
+Part of my reasoning for switching out of the Business School was to avoid having to take accounting and finance.
 And look at where this got me!
 Right back into classes for accounting and finance.
 But you know what, I’m actually glad.
-I’m up for the challenge and there’s no denying how useful a background in these subjects can be for anyone really.
+I’m up for the challenge and there’s no denying how useful background in these subjects can be for anyone really.
 I was determined to take biology and chemistry just to see how challenging they really were.
 Applying that same philosophy here.

 Marketing for Entrepreneurs

 When I was in high school, I was dual-enrolled in a college-level Marketing Class.
 The credits for that didn’t transfer to fulfill this requirement so I’ll be taking marketing again and hopefully getting something new out of it.
 A lot can change in four years and there is also the fact that this class is actually taught at Rutgers.
 Let’s hope I learn a new thing or two!